leviathanbadger/cc-web-components/PROJECT-PLAN.md

     This might require simulating keyboard events in tests.

   - Continuous Testing: All these tests will run in CI on each push.
-We’ll use npm test to run the Vitest suite (which can include Rust tests if we call cargo test too, or we run cargo test separately).
+We’ll use npm test to run the Vitest suite.
 The goal is to catch regressions quickly.
 We might also set up coverage reporting with Vitest to ensure our tests cover the code well.

 ### Documentation Strategy